abhijeet-godspeed/notes/QA-Engineer-v2/m.md

 1. **Create a `qa-state.json` file** in the project root.
    - If `qa-context.json` already exists, delete it and create a new one.
+   - add the `qa-context.json` file to .gitignore so that it is not pushed to github

 2. **The JSON file must follow this template:**
    ```json